ZEPBOUND VISION LOSS LAWSUIT: THE PREEMINENT GUIDE TO ZEPBOUND AND VISION LOSS [2026]

 • While not as common as blurriness, eye pain is being cited in some of the roughly 3,363 GLP-1 lawsuits active as of March 2026.

-Zepbound and Floaters and Retinal Issues
+Zepbound and Eye Floaters and Retinal Issues

 • Newer reports of floaters (spots or strings in vision) are being investigated as potential signs of retinal detachment or accelerated diabetic retinopathy complications